someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 import Tabs from '@theme/Tabs';
 ```

-Welcome to our tutorial on installing and configuring [Cloud2SQL](/cloud2sql).
-As mentioned in [my last post](/blog/2022/12/20/integrating-cloud-data-into-existing-sql-workflows-with-cloud2sql), Cloud2SQL is a powerful tool based on [Resoto](/resoto)'s collector plugins, that allows users to collect data from various cloud infrastructure sources and export it directly to a database like [Snowflake](https://snowflake.com), [PostgreSQL](https://postgresql.org), [MariaDB](https://mariadb.org) or [MySQL](https://mysql.com) or write it as [Parquet](https://parquet.apache.org), [SQLite](https://sqlite.org) or [<abbr title="comma-separated values">CSV</abbr>](https://en.wikipedia.org/wiki/Comma-separated_values) files for ingestion in your data lake.
+[Cloud2SQL](/cloud2sql) is a tool based on [Resoto](/resoto)'s collector plugins that allows you to collect data from various cloud infrastructure sources and export it to a database (like [Snowflake](https://snowflake.com), [PostgreSQL](https://postgresql.org), [MariaDB](https://mariadb.org), or [MySQL](https://mysql.com)) or write it as [Parquet](https://parquet.apache.org), [SQLite](https://sqlite.org), or [<abbr title="comma-separated values">CSV</abbr>](https://en.wikipedia.org/wiki/Comma-separated_values) files for ingestion in your data lake.

-In this post, we will guide you through the process of installing Cloud2SQL and demonstrate how to export data from AWS to a local SQLite database file.
+**In this post, I will guide you through the process of installing Cloud2SQL and demonstrate how to export data from AWS to a local SQLite database file.**

 Whether you are looking to integrate cloud data into your existing SQL workflows or simply want an easy way to access and analyze data from multiple cloud sources, Cloud2SQL is an excellent tool to consider.
-Let's get started!

 <p><AsciinemaPlayer src="/asciinema/cloud2sql.cast" cols={80} rows={20} preload={true} autoPlay={true} loop={true} /></p>